-We will invite patients who have had a liver transplant at Cambridge University Hospitals NHS Foundation Trust and are between 6 months and three years post-transplant to take part.
-We will measure quality of life, diet, physical activity and things that might influence diet and activity.
-We will collect information on risk factors for cardiovascular disease, such as blood pressure and cholesterol levels.
+We invited patients who have had a liver transplant at Cambridge University Hospitals NHS Foundation Trust and are between 6 months and three years post-transplant to take part.
+We measured quality of life, diet, physical activity and things that might influence diet and activity.
+We collected information on risk factors for cardiovascular disease, such as blood pressure and cholesterol levels.
 With this information we will look at the links between diet, activity, cardiovascular disease risk factors, quality of life and the reasons for diet and activity behaviours

-We will invite some participants from part 1 of the study to interviews to explore the things influencing their diet and activity in more depth.
-We will choose people who have a range of diet and activity behaviours, so that a range of experiences are explore
+We invited some participants from part 1 of the study to interviews to explore the things influencing their diet and activity in more depth.
+We chose people who have a range of diet and activity behaviours, so that a range of experiences are explore